-On transfers at death, and extra tax becoming payable on chargeable lifetime transfers and potentially exempt transfers made within seven years of death, payment is due six months after the end of the month in which death occurred.
+For transfers on death, and extra tax becoming payable on chargeable lifetime transfers and potentially exempt transfers made within seven years of death, payment is due six months after the end of the month in which death occurred.

 IHT is charged on a cumulative basis so that the values of all gifts made within the previous seven years, which do not qualify for exemptions or reliefs, are added together.
-IHT is charged at a zero rate on an amount known as the nil-rate band, which is GBP325,000 for the tax year 2018-19 and fixed until 2020-21.
+IHT is charged at a zero rate on an amount known as the nil-rate band, which is currently GBP325,000.
+The Chancellor stated in his Budget of 3 March 2021 that the nil rate band is to remain fixed at this level until April 2026.

-In the tax year 2017-18, the UK Government introduced the "main residence nil-rate band," which has been introduced as an additional nil-rate band when a residence is passed on death to a direct descendant.
-The residence nil-rate band is being phased in from 6 April 2017.
-The residence nil-rate band will be GBP100,000 from 2017-18, and will increase by GBP25,000 increments each tax year until 2020-21, at which point it will be GBP175,000.
-From the 2021-22 tax year, the residence nil-rate band will then increase in line with the Consumer Price Index (CPI).
+In the tax year 2017-18, the UK government introduced the "main residence nil-rate band," which has been introduced as an additional nil-rate band when a residence is passed on death to a direct descendant.
+The residence nil-rate band has been phased in since 6 April 2017.
+The residence nil-rate band has increased by GBP25,000 increments each tax year since 2017-18, and since 6 April 2020 it has been GBP175,000.
+The Chancellor stated in his Budget of 3 March 2021 that the residence nil-rate band will remain fixed at this level until April 2026.
 Any percentage of the unused nil-rate band on first death can be transferred to a surviving spouse or civil partner.
-Furthermore, the residence nil-rate band will also be available when a person downsizes to a lower-value home or ceases to own a home on or after 8 July 2015 and assets of an equivalent value, up to the value of the residence nil-rate band, are bequeathed to a direct descendant on death.
-If an individual's estate has a net value (after the deductions of debts) of more than GBP2 million, the residence nil-rate band will have a tapered withdrawal of GBP1 for every GBP2 over the GBP2 million threshold.
+Furthermore, the residence nil-rate band is now also available when a person downsizes to a lower-value home or ceases to own a home and assets of an equivalent value, up to the value of the residence nil-rate band, are bequeathed to a direct descendant on death.
+If an individual's estate has a net value (after the deductions of debts) of more than GBP2 million, the residence nil-rate band tapers away by GBP1 for every GBP2 over the GBP2 million threshold.

 As mentioned in Section 1.1, chargeable lifetime transfers in excess of this cumulative amount are currently charged at 20% (although if death occurs in the following seven years, this figure may be increased).
-Transfers on death are charged at 40%.
+Deemed transfers on death are charged at 40%.
 Certain lifetime transfers are regarded as exempt (see below) and others as potentially exempt (see Section 1.1).